HackMaster: Publication history

 Kenzer & Company received many requests from fans of the comic to produce an actual HackMaster game, but initially they thought that licensing Dungeons & Dragons would be impossible.
 In 1999 the Dragon Magazine Archive software was published where Wizards of the Coast failed to get permission to reprint many of the original articles such as the Knights of the Dinner Table comic in the electronic media archive.
 A contract dispute was settled out of court, they reached an agreement about creating a derivative work, that led to K&C's publication of HackMaster 4th Edition in 2001.
-As a nod to the fictional version from the comic, this first edition of Hackmaster was published as the 4th Edition.
+As a nod to the fictional version from the comic, this first edition of HackMaster was published as the 4th Edition.

 Since its release in 2001, HackMaster has evolved into a full-fledged role-playing game, spawning over forty add-ons, supplements and game aids.
 Most notable products include a 32-panel gamemaster's shield, a 16-page character sheet and a 10-volume monster encyclopedia.
-The Hacklopedia of Beasts, the Hackmaster version of the Monster Manual, was next released as eight separate volumes.
-These books were somewhat optional as creature statistics from the 1st and 2nd edition versions of Advanced Dungeons & Dragons (AD&D) were compatible with Hackmaster.
-K&C later released the Hackmaster Field Manual, which contained the more popular Hackmaster creatures in a single volume.
+The Hacklopedia of Beasts, the HackMaster version of the Monster Manual, was next released as eight separate volumes.
+These books were somewhat optional as creature statistics from the 1st and 2nd edition versions of Advanced Dungeons & Dragons (AD&D) were compatible with HackMaster.
+K&C later released the Hacklopedia Field Manual, which contained new monsters and variants of popular monsters from the Hacklopedias.
+K&C also released the Hacklopedia of Beasts: Monster Matrix which contained rules to create new monster variants, along with various combined stat charts.
+In 2006 K&C released the Hacklopedia of Beasts: Rustlers of the Night as a collection of all the bonus monsters released in issues 58 through 120 of the Knights if the Dinner Table and previous HackMaster modules.